DP student establishes a successful German language instruction programme for Syrian refugees to make them feel welcome

 Living in a new country can be daunting for anyone.
 But if you have had to flee your home country due to conflict or war, settling into a new place is especially difficult.
 In Germany alone, there are around 243,721 Syrian citizens seeking asylum, according to statistics.

 IB Diploma Programme (DP) student Bledion Vladi, from Accadis International School, Germany, believes the best way to integrate into a new community is to learn the language.
-That’s why he created Wir Lernen Deutsch (We Learn German) – a language instruction programme for Syrian refugees in Eltville city.
+That’s why he created Wir Lernen Deutsch (We Learn German) – a language instruction programme for Syrian refugees in Eltville town.

 “Considering the refugee crisis that we are having in Germany I wanted to be engaged and help these people as much as I could to integrate in our society faster – and the best way is to learn the language”, he says.